Signal propagation and linear response in the delay Vicsek model: Signal propagation

 \section{Signal propagation}

-Recent studies have investigated the information spreading in the standard VM~\cite{brown2020information,cavagna2020vicsek}.
-In this vein, we now study how information about the leader's turn propagates through a flock, in the time delay VM.
+Recent studies have investigated the information spreading in the standard VM~\cite{brown2020information,cavagna2020vicsek,Geiss2021lattice} and also in the inertia VM~\cite{cavagna2018physics}.
+In this vein, we now study how information about the leader's turn propagates through a flock, in the delay VM.
 In our setting, it is not obvious how to employ the usual information theoretical notions such as entropy or channel capacity~\cite{shannon1948mathematical,cover1999elements}.
-Therefore, our analysis relies on the concept of maximal response~\cite{Geiss2021lattice} or, more generally, correlations~\cite{cavagna2018physics}.
+Therefore, our analysis relies on the concept of maximum response~\cite{Geiss2021lattice} or, more generally, maximum correlation~\cite{cavagna2018physics}.

 The change of state of a Vicsek flock is described by the accelerations $\mathbf{a}_i(t)=\dot{\mathbf{v}}_i(t)$ or, equivalently, by changes $\dot{\theta}(t)$ of the orientations $\theta_i(t)=\arctan(v_{y,i}(t)/v_{x,i}(t))$ of the individual particles.
 Following Ref.~\cite{Geiss2021lattice}, we take the turning rate $\dot{\theta}(t)$ as a measure for the strength of the signal arriving at the particle $i$ at time $t$.
 For our specific setup, this approach is equivalent to the acceleration-correlation based approach applied in Refs.~\cite{cavagna2018physics,cavagna2016spatio}.
-Similarly as in Sec.~\ref{Sec Turns}, we consider in this section an initially highly polarized flock with a leader performing a deterministic turn.
+Similarly as in Sec.~\ref{Sec Turns}, we consider in this section an initially highly polarized flock with $\theta_i(0)=0$ and a leader performing a deterministic turn.
 However, in contrast to the above scenarios we assume that the leader changes its orientation instantaneously at time $t=0$ by an angle $\varphi$ that remains fixed thereafter.
 In this setting, the signal source is better localized in space and time than in the case of the continuous turn of Sec.~\ref{Sec Turns}.
-To minimize boundary effects, we also initialize the leader in the center of the flock instead of its front.
+To minimize boundary effects, we also initialize the leader in the center of the flock instead of its front, and we neglect the noise.
+For a non-vanishing noise, the system becomes unstable unless it is confined by boundary conditions.